 The main square (zócalo) is well maintained with plenty of seating for people-watchers like me and surrounded by beautiful buildings that transport you back to another era.
 Take time to explore the Palacio de Gobierno and the stunning murals on display in its majestic halls depicting the Yucatan experience.
 For more free art visit the Museo de la Ciudad and the Museo de Fernando García Ponce-Macay (Museum of Modern Art).

 You could indeed spend most of your stay in Merida visiting museums, but if you want to get out and about a bit more, then take a long, leisurely stroll up the Paseo de Montejo.
-The location of the Yucatecan aristocracy’s mansions in the 1800s, its buildings are now mostly occupied by hotels and financial institutions.
+The location of the former Yucatecan aristocracy’s mansions, its buildings are now mostly occupied by hotels and financial institutions.
 The architecture is stunning – a great contrast to the banality of modern design.

 Two to three days are sufficient to explore the historic centre, and I highly recommend it.
 Merida is a wonderful and successful blend of old and new Mexico, rightfully proud residents and an opportunity for education and inspiration.
 Discover it for yourself.